dvdmon/Udemy-notes/README.md

 I'm happy to take suggestions/tweaks via pull requests.

 **Note**: You must have your browser set to one of your Udemy courses and have the Notes tab selected/active.

-**Note 2**: It works on the current course I'm in as of 11/2/2021, so it's possible this may or may not work in other courses, or if Udemy changes their markup.